 A. General overview

-CRRA will enter into a contract with the project developer to cause the construction and installation of up to five fuel cell farms and related facilities with a combined nominal generating capacity of 50 MW on sites currently owned, controlled, or to be controlled by CRRA.
+CRRA will enter into a contract with the project developer to cause the development, construction and installation of up to five fuel cell farms and related facilities with a combined nominal generating capacity of 50 MW on sites currently owned, controlled, or to be controlled by CRRA.
 CRRA will control and have responsibility for the operation of the fuel cell farms and related facilities.
 The project developer will receive a development fee of 10% of the proposed cost of the market transformation initiative before contingency.

-The facilities will utilize fuel cell electrical generation equipment from FuelCell Energy, Inc. of Danbury, Connecticut.
+The facilities will utilize fuel cell electrical generation equipment manufactured and licensed by FuelCell Energy, Inc. of Danbury, Connecticut.
 All fuel cell modules will be exclusively manufactured in Connecticut.
 Construction of all fuel cells and related facilities is anticipated to be complete by December 31, 2004.
 This schedule supports compliance with the state’s portfolio standard which requires that electric suppliers' aggregate portfolios be comprised of approximately 116 MW of Class I resources by July 1, 2004.
 (2.0% of total Connecticut load)(See, Exhibit 1.)
 Conn.
 Gen. Stat. § 16-245a.

 Subject to further approval requirements, the proposed sites and configurations are listed below.
 Other contigency sites within Connecticut are being developed in order to maintain the budget and installation schedule in the event a site becomes unusable or uneconomical for some unforeseen reason.